Inland Rail is a 1,700km freight rail line that will transform how we move goods around Australia.

 The project will reduce environmental and asset maintenance costs as a result of removing a large number of heavy vehicles off the road network and reducing real distances travelled.

-This project utilises the existing rail corridor and track between N2NS.
 The upgrade work for this project will involve:

 Reconstruction of the existing track